Bitcoin IRA FAQ

-BitcoinIRA.com currently offers Bitcoin (BTC), Ethereum (ETH), Ethereum Classic (ETC), Ripple (XRP), Litecoin (LTC), Stellar Lumens (XLM), Zcash (ZEC), and Bitcoin Cash (BCH).
+BitcoinIRA.com currently offers Bitcoin (BTC), Ethereum (ETH), Ethereum Classic (ETC), Ripple (XRP), Litecoin (LTC), Stellar Lumens (XLM), Zcash (ZEC), Bitcoin Cash (BCH) and Digital Gold (DG).
 You can invest in entirely in one coin or a combination of multiple coins.

 You can rollover funds from an existing IRA, Roth IRA, SEP IRA, SIMPLE IRA, 403b, or 401k into a self-directed Bitcoin IRA account.

-There is a $5,000 minimum and no investment cap.
+There is a $3,000 minimum and no investment cap.
 Retirement accounts that hold Bitcoins require significantly more steps and procedures than with cash purchases.
-Bitcoin IRA provides a full-service solution that facilitates the process for account set up, rollover of funds from an existing IRA custodian, execution of a live trade, and moving funds to a secure digital wallet for all retirement account types.
+Bitcoin IRA provides a full-service solution that facilitates the process for account set up, rollover of funds from an existing IRA custodian, access to our self-trading platform, and moving funds to a secure digital wallet for all retirement account types.

 Blockchain is a form of distributed ledger where new transactions and interactions added to the ledger are collected and verified in groups referred to as blocks.
 A block is a cluster of transactions, gathered and cryptographically proven.
 Every ten minutes, a block is verified across the public ledger, granting each user in the network the ability to view the entirety of the network's transaction history.
 The history is made up of a long chain of blocks of transactions.
 Read more here.